jgoelen/ingress-nginx-custom-headers-test/README.md

 ...
 ```

-Redeploy the controller:
+3. Redeploy the controller

 ```bash
 ./002_deploy_ingress.sh
 ```

+4. Update header value

-Change the value of the header to `v03` in the ConfigMap [custom-security-headers-configmap.yaml](podinfo-app/templates/custom-security-headers-configmap.yaml) and redeploy the podinfo-app:
+Change the value of the header to `v03` in the ConfigMap [custom-security-headers-configmap.yaml](podinfo-app/templates/custom-security-headers-configmap.yaml) and redeploy the podinfo app:

 ```bash
 ./003_deploy_podinfo.sh
 ```

-The following curl command shows the new value:
+5. Verify update

+Run the curl command once more:

 ```bash
 curl -v -H "Host: podinfo.local" localhost:8001